I can always tell when you’re having a particular problem out there. For example, marketing a service.

 Just remind yourself that performers like Lady Gaga, Christina Aguilera and Emma Watson all identify as introverts.
 And that’s also true for an estimated 40 percent of CEOs.

 6. I am creative…I don’t do structure

 This comes up nearly every time I suggest to a newbie in the industry, that since you’re marketing a service, you need a marketing plan.
-And the last young man said it to me with an air of absolute smugness.
+Even the last young man I had this discussion with said it to me, with an air of absolute smugness: